-I have covered balance training a bit last month, and there is no one-size-fits-all approach to balance training.
 While there may be some benefits to ACL injury prevention and improve balance for patients with osteoarthritis and stroke, ankle stability and proprioception improvement are another story.

 Hung states, “After decades of research, there is still no consensus on the most effect intervention to reduce the incidents of initial and recurrent ankle sprains.”
 (3) Despite numerous studies that reported positive therapeutic effects of balance training, the “Clinical Practice Guidelines” published in the Journal of Orthopaedic and Sports Physical Therapy says that interventions in progressive loading/sensorimotor training phase for both therapeutic and sports-related activities are based on “weak evidence.”
 (4) Among female volleyball players, proprioceptive training (standing on wobble boards for 30 minutes per day for a whole season) is just as effective as technical training (take off and landing for one man or two man blocks).
 (5)

 A Cochrane review found that proprioceptive or neuromuscular training had short-term benefits, but the long-term effects are not known, based on four studies.
 Given the high risk of bias from “various defects such as lack of blinding, selective reporting, incomplete outcome data together with problems with external validity resulted in a GRADE assessment of ‘poor’.”
 (6)